DanBrown47/DanBrown47/README.md

 -  I’m currently doing Bachelors in computer major
 -  I’m looking to collaborate on Cybersecurity Projects
 -  I’m looking for help with most bugs that I finds
--  Ask me about Python
+-  Ask me about You
 -  How to reach me: danwand47@gmail.com
--  Pronouns: rooter | 47
+-  Pronouns: He/Him/His
 -  Fun fact: Remember my name you will scream it later !
 -  <sub> Its all about finding the truth, The complexity, and the gray lie not in the truth, but what you do with the truth once you have it.
 I cannot say.
 But let me assure you this, my presence will be ornamental.